Longwood, Bronx

-Longwood is a mixed-use neighborhood geographically located in the southwest Bronx, New York City.
-Its boundaries, starting from the north and moving clockwise are East 167th Street to the north, the Bronx River and the Bruckner Expressway to east, East 149th Street to the south, and Prospect Avenue to the west.
+Longwood is a mixed-use neighborhood in the southeast Bronx in New York City.
+Its boundaries, starting from the north and moving clockwise are East 167th Street to the north, the Bronx River and the Bruckner Expressway to east, East 149th Street to the south, and Saint Anns Avenue to the west.
 Southern Boulevard is the primary thoroughfare through Longwood.